Darkkal44/Cozytile/README.md

 cd Cozytile
 ```

-###### Now that you're in the cloned folder, choose the colorscheme that you'd like to install using the script
+###### Now that you're in the cloned folder, choose the colorscheme that you'd like to install using the script.

 - Execute the script
 ```sh
 chmod +x install
 ./install
 ```
 ###### This script not only provides you with a selection of colorschemes but also creates a backup of the configuration part that will be replaced.
 In case you want to revert back, the backup is easily available for you.
-Further details will be provided in the script itself.
+The script will also setup your terminal, it'll install and configure zsh, oh-my-zsh, starship and some plugins.

+###### Rerun the script incase you wanna change the colorscheme in the future!
+More color scheme's coming sooonn!!

 </details>